-MRI is a non-invasive diagnostics mechanism involving radio recurrence signs to charge tissue of interest and establish an image impacted by recent technological advancements [4].
+MRI is a non-invasive diagnostics mechanism that involves radio recurrence signs to charge tissue of interest and establish an image impacted by the advancement in recent technology [4].
 Excitation and reiteration rates are adjusted upon image procurement to create pictures of varied MRI successions.
 These numerous MRI methods generate tissue differentiation variants pictures, imparting valuable insights and facilitating the conclusion and division of tumors and their sub-regions [5].
-Furthermore, MR images provide critical information on various tissue dimensions such as PD, spin-lattice (T1), and spin (T2) relaxation times, flow rate, and chemical shift), allowing for an additional pertinent depiction of brain tissue.
+Furthermore, MR images provide critical information on various tissue dimensions such as proton density(PD), spin-lattice (T1), and spin (T2) relaxation times, flow rate, and chemical shift), allowing for an additional pertinent depiction of brain tissue.
 T2 weighted (T2) pictures are often used to give a basic assessment, distinguish malignancies from non-tumor tissues, and recognize tumor subtypes.
 The difference material in T1 weighted pictures (T1) aids in the delineation of tumor edges from adjacent healthy tissues [6].
-FLAIR is used to accomplish a T2-graded scanning in axial projection to show non-enhanced tumors [7].
+Fluid Attenuation Inversion Recovery (FLAIR) is used to accomplish a T2-graded scanning in axial projection to show non-enhanced tumors [7].
 MRI has a substantial advantage in brain tumor research due to these distinguishing characteristics.